 The Show will be held at Bachman's Lyndale store, 6010 Lyndale Ave.
 S., Minneapolis, MN.
 Contact a member of the Show Committee for directions to unload materials.
-The Heritage Room will be available for staging on Friday, May 15, 2015 from 4:00-7:30 PM and Saturday, May 16, 2015 from 7:00-10:00 AM.
+The Heritage Room will be available for staging on Friday, May 13, 2016 from 4:00-7:30 PM and Saturday, May 14, 2016 from 7:00-10:00 AM.
 Judging begins at 10:00 AM.

 Exhibitors are urged to read the Show Schedule carefully, including the Rules section, before preparing Show Entry Cards.
 Advance preparation of Cards will enable you to place your entries quickly and correctly.
-Cards and other staging materials will be available on Saturday, May 9, 2015 at the "How to Select and Prep Flowers for the Show" hands-on training.
+Cards and other staging materials will be available several weeks prior to the show.
 Contact 612-581-3426 for details.